 If you’re looking for a warm island escape to cure your winter blues, consider the island of Grenada.

 If you are a water sports lover, it is an ideal country for you.
-In every Grenada travel guide, you can see this country is a paradise for water sports and diving lovers thanks to its clear water and the marvelous undersea world with spectacular coral reefs.
+In every Grenada travel guide, you can see that this country is a paradise for water sports and diving thanks to its clear water and the marvelous undersea world with spectacular coral reefs.

 In addition, the region of Grenada will seduce you with its natural beauty.
 You will be delighted by its beautiful beaches, forest reserve, lush vegetation, and phenomenal waterfalls inland.